brastelcloud/basix_ws_cti.js/README.md

   * **address**: address used to reach the user/group (usually the PSTN DID used to call the target).

 ### channel end_user field specification
-  The channel/queued_channel/parked_channel end_user field contains data about the end-user (customer) in that channel (provided by HelpDesk/CRM system).
+  The channel 'end_user' field contains data about the end-user (customer) in that channel (provided by HelpDesk/CRM system).
 Since more than one end_user might be identified by the HelpDesk/CRM system, the data will shou up as :
   * **count**: number of end_users
   * **items**: array of end_user items with fields **id**, **name**, **organization**, **avatar**, **prefecture**